elct9620/chito/README.md

 > [!WARNING]
 > The variables are configured as secret variables for now, you need to set them in the Cloudflare dashboard.
 It will be changed in the future.

+## Usage

+Create a new group in Telegram and add the bot to the group.
+You can use the bot in the group.

+> [!NOTE]
+> The private chat is working, but use group chat is recommended.
+The different travel can be managed in different groups and shared with your friends.

 ## Features

 ### Query